GreyRook/code-with-style/docs/typescript/react/react-example/e2e/README.md

-## How to ingeration-tests
+## How to E2E-tests

-For integration-testing Nightwatch is used.
+For E2E-testing Nightwatch is used.
 A special docker-image is run for testing the test suite against the code in the branch you commit your code to.
-The folder `integration-tests` contains all files relevant for the integration-test.
+The folder `e2e` contains all files relevant for the E2E-test.
 (ref. cde-dev-greywatch repository for reference to the docker image)

 A test consists of fields containing a function with the browser API as a parameter (ref. e.g. `tests/app.ts`).